autobib/autobib/README.md

 You can also import attachments using the `--include-files` flag.
 See the [attachments](#managing-attachments) for more detail when working with attachments.

+### JSON output

+Some commands can output JSON for easier integration with other programs.
+For example, JSON can be produced in templates, by `autobib source`, and by `autobib info`.
+See the [JSON output documentation](/docs/json.md) for more information.

 ### Managing attachments